AlessandraColli/pacsColliColombo/README.md

 Subfolder structure:
-/src contains all C++ code and a special file named Makevars necessary to build and install the R package, /R contains the R functions that wrap the C++ calls /tests contains a script to test the package
+/src contains all C++ code and a special file named Makevars necessary to build and install the R package, /R contains the R functions that wrap the C++ calls, /tests contains a script to test the package,
-/data contains the data to run the tests in /tests
+/data contains the data to run the tests in /tests.

 Remarks: